tensorlayer/fMRI-deep-image-reconstruction/README.md

 *(`data_dir` should contain all the folders with the dataset labels, and all the dataset images should be in their respective folder)*

-Before training the Conditional α-GAN, make sure the directory paths in `config.py` correspond to the dataset locations.
+Before training the α-GAN, make sure the directory paths in `config.py` correspond to the dataset locations.

 Execute the training by running the following command
 ```
 python3 main.py
 ```
-This will train the Conditional α-GAN and save the model in `checkpoints_dir` every epoch.
+This will train the α-GAN and save the model in `checkpoints_dir` every epoch.

 Generator testing is split into two parts: training set, and generation performance.
 These two are saved in `save_gan_dir` and `save_test_gan_dir` respectively.